 Raising vital funds

 And finally, the whole point of the exercise, which is to raise funds for the charity itself.
+For many charities, retail income from shop sales is a major source of funding.

 Cancer Research funds are used within a 60 mile radius of Cleveleys, and go to Christies, Manchester University, Newcastle and Lancaster, to be used to fund vital research.
 Research which has found out all the things in recent decades that has helped thousands of people to survive what would once have been a death sentence.
 At Trinity, the monies raised are used to fund the Trinity adult hospice, Brian House children’s hospice, and the Lyndon Centre, which offers counselling not just to adults bereaved by cancer, but also to children across the Fylde, however their own tragedy struck.